FlairGPT: Repurposing LLMs for Interior Designs: Evaluation

 Participants were shown bird’s-eye renderings of each method and condition, similar to \autoref{fig:user_study} (a).
 In an unlimited-time, two-alternative forced choice task, they were asked to choose the ``better layout'' based on aesthetics, functionality, and adherence to the prompt.
 A total of 21 participants participated in this experiment, with the outcomes presented in \autoref{table: user_study}.

-We see that subjects prefer our results on average across prompts in 88.9\% of the cases over LayoutGPT, in 79.4\% of the cases over ATISS, and in 63.2\% of the cases over a human result (significant, $p<10^{-6}$, binomial test).
+We see that subjects prefer our results on average across prompts in 88.9\% of the cases over LayoutGPT, in 79.4\% of the cases over ATISS, in 81.7\% of the cases over Holodeck, in 95.0\% of cases over I-Design, and in 63.2\% of the cases over a human result (significant, $p<10^{-6}$, binomial test).
 Similar conclusions can be drawn when looking at individual prompt conditions (significant, $p<0.01$, binomial test).

 \paragraph*{User Study II.}

 Study 2 uses the same methods and similar viewing conditions as study 1, using the same prompts for the human baseline, but 5 prompts for our method:

 \begin{enumerate}[P1.] \item ``A bedroom that is 4m x 5m.'' \item ``An office for a bestselling writer in New York who likes to write Fantasy books.'' \item ``A sewing room.'' \item ``A small green boho dining room.'' \item ``A bedroom for a vampire.'' \end{enumerate}